brinkgenesis/dlmm/PRD.md

 ---
 5. Functional Requirements
 5.1.
 Liquidity Management
-Add Liquidity: Allocate assets to DLMM pools based on selected strategies when market conditions are favorable and within the specified price range.
-Remove Liquidity: Withdraw assets from DLMM pools when the market price moves outside the predefined price range or when volatility exceeds thresholds.
-Automatic Position Adjustment: Close existing positions and open new ones adjusted to the current market price when the price moves out of the specified range.
-Configurable Position Parameters: Allow users to set the size of the position and desired price range for operation.
+Add Liquidity: ✅ Implemented via `marketSelector.ts`.
+Remove Liquidity: ✅ Implemented as part of rebalancing (`rebalanceManager.ts`), risk management (`riskManager.ts`), and potentially orders (`orderManager.ts`).
+Automatic Position Adjustment: ✅ Implemented in `rebalanceManager.ts` based on price range breach.
+Closes old and creates new single-sided position.
+Configurable Position Parameters: ✅ Position size (via dollar amount) and side selectable via API.
+Range is dynamically set around the active bin.
 5.2.
 Market Monitoring
-Real-time Monitoring: Constantly monitor selected liquidity pools to ensure positions remain within pre-set price ranges.
-Volatility Detection: Monitor price volatility of token pairs in real-time and adjust positions based on volatility thresholds.
-Price Range Tracking: Keep track of the current price relative to the user-defined price bands.
+Real-time Monitoring: ✅ `rebalanceManager.ts` checks active bin relative to position range periodically.
+Volatility Detection: 🛠 Basic volume drop detection in `riskManager.ts`.
+Advanced volatility analysis (e.g., Volatility Accumulator) not implemented.
+Price Range Tracking: ✅ Core logic in `rebalanceManager.ts`.
 5.3.
 Strategy Implementation
-Spot Strategy: Provide uniform liquidity distribution suitable for stable market conditions.
-Curve Strategy: Concentrate liquidity around the current price to maximize capital efficiency.
-Bid-Ask Strategy: Allocate liquidity at both ends of the price range to capture volatility swings.
-Dynamic Fee Optimization: Leverage Meteora's dynamic fees to maximize earnings by providing liquidity during high-fee periods within acceptable volatility thresholds.
+Spot Strategy: 🛠 Not explicitly implemented as a primary strategy; rebalancing uses single-sided.
+Curve Strategy: ❌ Not Implemented.
+Bid-Ask Strategy: ✅ `BidAskImBalanced` used for single-sided creation/rebalancing.
+Dynamic Fee Optimization: ❌ Not Implemented (uses pool's base fee).
 5.4.
 Notifications and Alerts
-Automated Alerts: Send notifications regarding liquidity position changes, range breaches, and position adjustments.
-Error Handling: Alert on failed transactions or system errors to allow prompt intervention.
-Performance Summaries: Provide periodic summaries of position performance and earnings.
+Automated Alerts: ❌ Not Implemented (Requires `alerting_system.ts`).
+Error Handling: ✅ Basic logging implemented throughout.
+Formal alerting missing.
+Performance Summaries: ✅ Provided via `/api/positions` endpoint (`dashboard.ts`).
 5.5.
 Reporting
-Performance Metrics: Generate reports on fees collected, IL avoided, and overall performance of the liquidity positions.
-Real-time Analytics: Provide insights on position performance, including fees earned, price movements, and range efficiency.
-Historical Data: Store transaction history and position adjustments for analysis and auditing purposes.

-Other items: Needs to calculate potential IL of positions and simulate them for the pool before determining that it is a good opportunity.
+Performance Metrics: ✅ Basic PnL, current value, fees (pending/claimed via Meteora API) available via `dashboard.ts`.
+Real-time Analytics: ✅ Dashboard provides real-time enriched data.
+Historical Data: ✅ Stored in Supabase DB via `positionRepository.ts` and `marketRepository.ts`.
+Impermanent Loss Calculation: ❌ Not Implemented.

+Other items: IL calculation - Not Implemented.

 Ex: If we expect both pools to have a delta of 20% within X time period, we need to calculate the amount of IL incured and measure it aganist the potential fees (via volume and volitality) and net expected outcomes in %.
 We also need to factor in negative market movements.
 Ex if token A Sol goes down 10%, and memecoin goes down 30% in same time frame.
 We will take .78% impemenant loss and roughly -20% from the token dropping.
 If tokens range that is the ideal condition.
 If the market goes up, we will get more of the base token as a profit taking practice.
 We can also weight this vs market conditions to come up with EV of three scenarios: market goes up, market ranges, market goes down.
 The former two are ideal situations, with the latter being non-ideal.
 ---